Guiding for Field Guides

 We don’t expect new prospects to arrive fully formed, and our training process and encouraging team can help you hone the skills listed above.
 Word of mouth from clients who have traveled with us is our greatest asset (a large number of our clients have traveled with us on many tours over the years), so returning from every trip with uniformly great evaluations from participants is the key to a guide’s success as well as that of the company.
 It’s about the goal of creating a fun, enriching, and memorable group birding experience from beginning to end on every Field Guides tour.

 Are you someone with these attributes who is interested in working full-time or part-time in guiding birding tours?
-If so, please send an email using our new guides contact page (click here) with your contact information, background experience, language proficiency, and a minimum of two references.
+If so, please send us an email with your contact information, background experience, language proficiency, and a minimum of two references.
 We will respond to all queries and let you know if we have a training opportunity available.